 Health Insurance Companies

-Dr Mark Doyle is a Specialist Plastic Surgeon with over thirty years of experience performing Breast, Body, Face and Nose surgery.
-Dr Doyle is a fully qualified Specialist Plastic Surgeon with 30+ years of experience.
+Dr Mark Doyle is a fully qualified Specialist Plastic Surgeon with over 30 years of experience performing breast, body, face and nose surgery.
 He has completed all required training and only carries out approved surgical practices.
-There are absolutely NO undertrained doctors or cosmetic doctors acting as surgeons in our clinic.
+There are NO undertrained doctors or cosmetic doctors acting as surgeons at Gold Coast Plastic Surgery.